Father John Misty – Fear Fun

 Tillman’s snark, however, is not just reserved for others.
 When he initially left the Pacific Northwest for California, it was to write a novel.
-In the aptly named song, “I’m Writing a Novel” he takes aim squarely at himself and other novelists’ who think that what they are doing is something new and important, singing ‘And I’m writing a novel, because it’s never been done before.”
-This song also includes a true story of an ayahuasca trip with a Canadian shaman that found him naked in an oak tree where he says he got his first clear view of himself.
-As far as self-discoveries go, that’s a pretty epic one!
+In the aptly named song, “I’m Writing a Novel,” he aims squarely at himself and other novelists’ who think what they are doing is something new and important, singing, ‘And I’m writing a novel because it’s never been done before.”
+This song also includes a true story of an ayahuasca trip with a Canadian shaman that found him naked in an oak tree, where he says he got his first clear view of himself.
+As far as self-discoveries go, that’s an epic one!

-The album as a whole is fantastic, but there are a few other stand out moments for me.
-On “Well, You Can Do it Without Me” he seemingly takes aim at his former band, the Fleet Foxes and announces his own arrival as a solo artist.
-In one of the more meta moments of the album, “Now I’m Learning To Love The War” he laments the ravages of consumerism and the cost of making and distributing records, the very medium he’s releasing the music on.
+The album as a whole is fantastic, but there are a few other stand-out moments for me.
+On “Well, You Can Do It Without Me,” Tillman seemingly takes aim at his former band, the Fleet Foxes, and announces his arrival as a solo artist.
+In one of the more meta moments of the album, “Now I’m Learning To Love The War,” he laments the ravages of consumerism and the cost of making and distributing records, the very medium he’s releasing the music on.

 The album closes with my favorite song from the album, “Everyman Needs a Companion.”
 I’m not usually one to ascribe meaning to someone else’s lyrics, but I can’t help with this one.
-First, notice he uses “everyman” instead of “every man”, knowing how particular Tillman is with his lyrics, I can’t help but think that this is intentional.
-He’s not saying that every single man needs a companion, but rather that the colloquial “everyman” does.
-Merriam-Webster defines everyman as “the typical or ordinary person” and it’s often a trope used in storytelling that allows readers/viewers to identify with the character.
-I feel like he’s commenting that before the reinvention of himself as Father John Misty, he was an everyman.
-He had searched for himself in the philosophy of Joseph Campbel, the music of The Rolling Stones, and even his religious ubpringing, but it wasn’t untill he grew tired of who he was as Joshua and his previous songwriting pen name of J. Tillman, that he really discovered himself.
-Turns out the companion he needed was his alter ego.
+First, notice he uses “everyman” instead of “every man,” knowing how particular Tillman is with his lyrics, I can’t help but think that this is intentional.
+He’s not saying that every individual man needs a companion, but rather that the colloquial “everyman” does.
+Merriam-Webster defines everyman as “the typical or ordinary person,” and it’s often a trope used in storytelling that allows readers/viewers to identify with the character.
+I think he’s commenting that before his reinvention as Father John Misty, he was an everyman.
+He had searched for himself in the philosophy of Joseph Campbel, the music of The Rolling Stones, and even his religious upbringing.
+Yet, it wasn’t until he grew tired of who he was as Joshua and his previous songwriting pen name of J. Tillman that he entirely discovered himself.
+It turns out the companion he needed was his alter ego.

 it wasn’t untill he grew tired of who he was as Joshua and his previous songwriting pen name of J. Tillman, that he really discovered himself.
 Turns out the companion he needed was his alter ego.

-Boy, that was a journey, but when an artist takes on a stage name, it’s often as a way to escape who they are in their day to day lives.
-A way to disassociate from the troubles of relationships, responsibilities, and the banalities of life.
+Boy, that was a journey, but when an artist takes on a stage name, they often do so to escape who they are in their day-to-day lives—a way to disassociate from the troubles of relationships, responsibilities, and the banalities of life.
 Sometimes though, an artist’s creative identity is the “real” version of them.
-I’d argue that imaginary character of Father John Misty is the fully formed version Josh Tillman.
+I’d argue that the imaginary character of Father John Misty is the fully formed version of Josh Tillman.
 Through FJM, he has truly found himself.
-Ten years later, Fear Fun feels like the first steps on the journey of self-actualization that continues in the albums that follow and I, for one, can’t wait ti see where it goes next.
+Ten years later, Fear Fun feels like the first step on the journey of self-actualization that continues in the following albums, and I, for one, can’t wait to see where it goes next.

 HOW DOES IT HOLD UP?